0.0 Executive Summary

 Framework Alignment

-- Supports NIST standards for system availability and data protection.
+- Supports the NIST standards for system availability and data protection.

 - Follows standard IT practices for system reliability and data safety.